Return to top

 🥘 Ingredients

-Blend: There are two methods for how to puree avocado.
-You can blend the whole avocado in a small food processor or use a fork to make mashed avocado for baby.
+Blend: When my babies were just starting solids, I used a fork to mash the avocado until completely smooth.
+If I wanted an ultra-creamy texture, I’d blend it in a small food processor or high-speed blender.
+Either way works!
 If you’re using a blender, I recommend a high powered blender to make the puree in bulk – like a Vitamix!

 Other Tips To Keep In Mind: